The Jeffrey R. Davis, M.D., Aerospace Medicine Endowed Scholarship:

 awards $500.00 to an international student.
 International students can use the scholarship to attend an appropriate aerospace medicine conference or to attend the AsMA Annual Scientific Meeting.
 Individuals interested in applying for this scholarship should read the Scholarship Description and Eligibility Criteria document

 before completing the application form to ensure they are eligible for the scholarship.
 Apply by completing the Common Application Form

 (download form to your computer then complete form) and follow directions for submitting to the AsMA review committee.
-Application dedline is February 28, 2013
+Application deadline is January 31

 Related Organizations Scholarships

 The Stanley R. Mohler, M.D., Aerospace Medicine Endowed Scholarship: